Choosing a Dog Breed Guide – Best Type of Dog for You!

-Small dogs are very tiny compared to humans, and there are a lot of stereotypes that come attached with them.
-While not all of the following pros and cons are true for all small dog breeds, most of these are very true.
+Small dogs are very tiny compared to humans, and there are a lot of stereotypes that come attached to them.
+While not all of the following pros and cons are true for all small dog breeds, most of these are very dependable.

 Let's talk about the pros of owning a small dog:

-- They're actually good watch dogs for your home because they're always barking (also a con).
+- They're good watchdogs for your home because they're always barking (also a con).

-- Many people choose small dogs just because they're cute to look at.
+- Many people choose small dogs just because they're cute.

-- Small dogs (mainly the lap dogs) are usually very close to their owners and love to constantly be up against your side, and they're very loyal.
+- Small dogs (mainly the lapdogs) are usually very close to their owners and love to always be up against your side, and they're very loyal.

 Now that we've talked about all of the good parts about owning a small dog, we have to get to the bad parts, let's begin the cons of owning a small dog: